 Similarities Between Modular Homes and Manufactured Homes

-- Built-in environment controlled factories – that means you never have to worry about you building materials getting wet or warped by weather changes!
+- Built-in environment-controlled factories – that means you never have to worry about your building materials getting wet or warped by weather changes!

 - Are stable structures because they have to hold up to the transporting to the final destination.
 There have been some independent studies of homes after natural disasters (tornadoes, hurricanes) The factory-built homes have quite a bit less damage than dwellings built on site.

 - Assembled at the site by local contractors.